hapijs/hapi/docs/Reference.md

                 - `value` - the object containing the response object.
                 - `options` - the server validation options.
                 - `next(err)` - the callback function called when validation is completed.
         - `status` - HTTP status-code-specific validation rules.
 The `status` key is set to an object where each key is a 3 digit HTTP status code and the value has the same definition as `schema`.
 If a response status code is not present in the `status` object, the `schema` definition is used, expect for errors which are not validated by default.
         - `sample` - the percent of responses validated (0 - 100).
-Set to `0` to disable all validation.
+Set to `0` to disable all
+          validation.
 Defaults to `100` (all responses).
         - `failAction` - defines what to do when a response fails validation.
 Options are:
             - `error` - return an Internal Server Error (500) error response.
 This is the default value.
             - `log` - log the error but send the response.
         - `modify` - if `true`, applies the validation rule changes to the response.
 Defaults to `false`.

     - `cache` - if the route method is 'GET', the route can be configured to include caching directives in the response using the following options:
         - `privacy` - determines the privacy flag included in client-side caching using the 'Cache-Control' header.
 Values are:
             - `'default'` - no privacy flag.
 This is the default setting.
             - `'public'` - mark the response as suitable for public caching.
             - `'private'` - mark the response as suitable only for private caching.
         - `expiresIn` - relative expiration expressed in the number of milliseconds since the item was saved in the cache.
 Cannot be used together with `expiresAt`.
         - `expiresAt` - time of day expressed in 24h notation using the 'MM:HH' format, at which point all cache records for the route expire.
 Cannot be used together with `expiresIn`.

     - <a name="route.config.auth"></a>`auth` - authentication configuration.
 Value can be:
         - `false` to disable authentication if a default strategy is set.
         - a string with the name of an authentication strategy registered with `server.auth.strategy()`.
         - an object with:
             - `mode` - the authentication mode.
 Defaults to `'required'` if a server authentication strategy is configured, otherwise defaults to no authentication.
 Available values:
                 - `'required'` - authentication is required.
                 - `'optional'` - authentication is optional (must be valid if present).
                 - `'try'` - same as `'optional'` but allows for invalid authentication.
             - `strategies` - a string array of strategy names in order they should be attempted.
 If only one strategy is used, `strategy` can be used instead with the single string value.
 Defaults to the default authentication strategy which is available only when a single strategy is configured.
             - `payload` - if set, the payload (in requests other than 'GET' and 'HEAD') is authenticated after it is processed.
 Requires a strategy with payload authentication support (e.g. [Hawk](#hawk-authentication)).
 Available values:
                 - `false` - no payload authentication.
 This is the default value.
                 - `'required'` - payload authentication required.
-                - `'optional'` - payload authentication performed only when the client includes payload authentication information (e.g.
-                  `hash` attribute in Hawk).
+                - `'optional'` - payload authentication performed only when the client includes payload authentication information (e.g. `hash` attribute in Hawk).
             - `scope` - the application scope required to access the route.
 Value can be a scope string or an array of scope strings.
 The authenticated credentials object `scope` property must contain at least one of the scopes defined to access the route.
               Defaults to no scope required.
             - `entity` - the required authenticated entity type.
 If set, must match the `entity` value of the authentication credentials.
-Available
-              values:
+Available values:
                 - `any` - the authentication can be on behalf of a user or application.
 This is the default value.
                 - `user` - the authentication must be on behalf of a user.
                 - `app` - the authentication must be on behalf of an application.

     - `cors` - when `false`, the server's CORS headers are disabled for the route.
 Defaults to using the server's settings.

     - `jsonp` - enables JSONP support by setting the value to the query parameter name containing the function name used to wrap the response payload.
-      For example, if the value is `'callback'`, a request comes in with `'callback=me'`, and the JSON response is `'{ "a":"b" }'`, the payload will be:
-      `'me({ "a":"b" });'`.
+For example, if the value is `'callback'`, a request comes in with `'callback=me'`, and the JSON response is `'{ "a":"b" }'`, the payload will be `'me({ "a":"b" });'`.
 Does not work with stream responses.

-    - `files` - overrides the server settings controling the behavior for serving static resources using the built-in route handlers for files and
+    - `files` - overrides the server settings controlling the behavior for serving static resources using the built-in route handlers for files and directories:
-      directories:
         - `relativeTo` - determines the folder relative paths are resolved against when using the file and directory handlers.

     - `description` - route description used for generating documentation (string).
     - `notes` - route notes used for generating documentation (string or array of strings).